achubaty/achubaty.github.io/research.md

 **Effects of individual differences on higher-level processes**

-Broadly, I am interested in understanding how individual variation, especially in physiological state (e.g., energy, age, egg load, etc.), affects population- and community-level processes.
-I consider how individuals make behavioural decisions (mechanisms) as well as their outcomes.
+Broadly, I am interested in understanding how individual variation, especially in physiological state (*e.g.*, energy, age), affects population- and community-level processes.
+I consider how individuals make behavioural decisions (*i.e.*, mechanisms) as well as their outcomes.
+In particular, my research focuses on habitat selection and dispersal.

 I use a combination of theoretical and experimental approaches, encompassing field and lab work together with mathematical modeling and analysis.